isururanawaka/isururanawaka.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a software engineer with over seven years of experience in designing and developing large-scale distributed systems.
+I am a software engineer with over seven years of experience designing and developing large-scale distributed systems.
 My expertise spans backend and frontend development, software security, and cloud-native technologies.
 My main programming languages are Java, C++, Python, and MPI.

-Currently, I am pursuing a PhD in Intelligent Systems Engineering at Indiana University.
+I am pursuing a PhD in Intelligent Systems Engineering at Indiana University.
 My research focuses on distributed memory algorithms for graph analysis and learning.
 ### Programming Skills
    - Java, Python, C++
    - OpenMP, MPI